ghpaterson/CV/README.md

 #### Creative problem solving

-- In my role as a paramedic I faced problems everyday.
-Due to the nature of the work these problems are most often in difficult environments or circumstances making what would seem like a simple problem more complex.
-Finding alternative or creative ways to solve problems is a skill I use daily.

-#### Adaptable
+- As a paramedic, problem-solving is a critical part of my everyday work.
+However, due to the unpredictable and challenging nature of the job, the problems I face can often be complex and arise in difficult environments or circumstances.
+This means that finding solutions requires me to think creatively and consider alternative approaches.
+Over time, I have developed strong problem-solving skills that I use on a daily basis to overcome obstacles.

 #### Working in a team

+- While I am self-motivated, I thrive on collaborating with others and enjoy working in a team environment as a software engineer.
+Pair-programming and group projects have been particularly fulfilling, allowing me to work with others to build programs and applications.
+Collaboration and teamwork are also crucial in healthcare, where delivering the best possible care to patients requires a team effort.
+As a healthcare professional, I have always been motivated to work with a team of colleagues to ensure that patients receive the highest quality care possible.

 #### Commited to continued learning

 - As a healthcare professional I have shown a strong commitment to continued learning.
 It is essential for maintaining high standards of care as the industry is constanly evolving with new treatments, technolgies and best practices.
 As a software engineer, the same mindset is critical in order to remain up-to-date with the latest programming languages, frameworks, and tools, and to ensure that your work is efficient, secure, and high-performing.

+#### Adaptable

+- As a software engineer, adaptability is crucial due to the constantly evolving nature of the industry and the diverse range of individuals who work within it.
+In my experience, I have demonstrated adaptability while working on group projects and engaging in pair-programming, which has allowed me to remain flexible and collaborate effectively with others.
+Similarly, as a paramedic, adaptability is a key attribute needed to function effectively in a constantly changing work environment.
+My ability to adapt to new situations and quickly develop effective solutions has helped me provide high-quality care to my patients and support my team in delivering exceptional service.

 #### Attention to detail

 - In my role as a Paramedic I have displayed high levels of attention to detail, it is vital to ensure the safety and wellbeing of patients.
-I have also been able to display this attention to detail as a software engineer, whether that is wrting new applications, bebugging or testing my codebase.
+I have also been able to display this attention to detail as a software engineer, whether that is writing new applications, bebugging or testing my codebase.

 ## Education